n006370/HelioX20/Quickstart/README.md

 # Out of the Box

-The following subsections should describe how to get started with the Helio X20 using the release build shipped with the boards.
-The Helio X20 Development Board is ready to use “out of the box” with a pre-installed version of Android.
+The following subsections should describe how to get started with the MediaTek X20 using the release build shipped with the boards.
+The MediaTek X20 Development Board is ready to use “out of the box” with a pre-installed version of Android.

 <img src="http://i.imgur.com/Mdjs6Nx.png" data-canonical-src="http://i.imgur.com/Mdjs6Nx.png" width="250" height="160" />
 <img src="http://i.imgur.com/3EleXMR.png" data-canonical-src="http://i.imgur.com/3EleXMR.png" width="250" height="160" />